September Rebellion 2020: “We Want To Live!”

 Join the Reigate and Redhill local group of Extinction Rebellion!

 August 2020: The current outbreak of Coronavirus Covid-19 has shown us how fragile our society is.
 These are difficult times.
 We are as concerned as ever about the need for a change to the current management of our planet and people.
 We continue to meet, act and rebel, although temporarily moved to online platforms and open spaces and continue to strive to impact on decisions in regard to managing the climate and ecological emergency…

 We are ordinary people; we work, care for our families, volunteer, pay taxes and usually abide by the law.

 Why are we ready to take Non Violent Direct Action?

 Simply – we are afraid.
 We have seen the effects of Climate Change and Ecological Breakdown.
 We have read about it or even done the science.

 For many years we have signed Petitions, written Letters, attended Conferences and joined Marches.

 YET WE SEE NO CHANGE.

-Email us to get in touch, or come along to our friendly meetings at 7.30PM on the 1st and 3rd Mondays of each month at The Yard at Reigate Station, 3A Holmesdale Rd, Reigate RH2 9QN.
+Email us to get in touch, or come along to our friendly meetings, soon to be resumed at 7.30pm on the 1st and 3rd Mondays of each month at The Yard at Reigate Station, 3A Holmesdale Rd, Reigate RH2 9QN.

 Help is not coming.
 It’s up to us.